Skip to main content

 • the extra variable is a dict that contains all metadata fields, even those not enabled in your mailbox settings

-• use this variable for example if you want to extract data from the document content by accessing extra["HtmlDocument"] or extra["TextDocument"]
+• use this variable for example if you want to extract data from the document content by accessing extra["Content"] or extra["HtmlDocument"] or extra["TextDocument"]

 Available functions